Jacob489/DDPM-generative-modeling/README.md

-# Galaxy Morphology Generation with Continuous Redshift-# Galaxy Morphology Generation with Continuous Redshift-Conditioned DDPMs
+# Galaxy Morphology Generation with Continuous Redshift-Conditioned DDPMs

 A breakthrough implementation of Denoising Diffusion Probabilistic Models (DDPMs) that generates scientifically accurate galaxy images across cosmic time, establishing a direct link between galaxy morphology and redshift using continuous conditioning—the first systematic evaluation of continuous galaxy evolution with DDPMs.